Identity Providers

 This provider connects to Apereo CAS protocol 3.0 to allow SSO authorization flows.

-• AttribValidation = optionally define a different field from username that cas returns in the token validation reply.
+• AttribValidation - Attribute from callback returned from CAS Server to validate if user exist, optionally define a different field from username that cas returns in the token validation reply.

 For testing its recommended to use the CAS docker image.
 Instructions for setup are included in the CASIdentityProvider source code.